gisaac85/Fragments/README.md

 General Note 4 | In line 78 of the same file, the following line of code may be seen: ```import axios from "~/plugins/axios";``` this is the means by which we are connecting the frontend with the backend server; using this, data keyed into the front end ends up on the Google Sheets.
 Consequently, the `.post` method is use because we are posting these to the Google Sheets.
 General Note 5 | The application has validation on both frontend and backend to check for lengths of input in, say, telephone number and email address.
 These follow the if/else checkers.
 General Note 6 | For the file extension/mime types, the backend validation is done using a multer package.
 General Note 7 | To store endpoints, we used multer s3: see `api` > `src` > app.js, lines 6 and 23.
 Here, we defined s3 and left the access key/secret access key as is as this would be provided by the admin.
+We store the CV/Motivation Letter and assignment into the Amazon Web Services server.
 General Note 8 | The mail encrypting/decrypting function is found in line 29-48 of `api` > `src` > app.js.
-General Note 9 | We have also created the endpoints for the teach form.
+General Note 9 | We have also created the endpoints for the following forms: "teach", "upload", "contact us", amongst others.
 2.D | The scripts running this query live in `package.json`, entry "scripts".
 This generates a file called `google-sheet-config.json` in the `src` folder which is blank.
 2.H-K | This populates the `google-sheet-config.json` file.
 The functions generating this are in `api` > `bin` > `create-dev-config`.This works via a resolve/reject function.